shokru/rstats/README.md

 Courses
 ----

 The scripts for each session can be found below.
-If the links fail to load, you can download the orignal html notebooks directly on your computer.
+If the links fail to load (the files are heavy), you can download the orignal html notebooks directly on your computer.

 1.  **[Introduction to the tidyverse](https://htmlpreview.github.io/?https://github.com/shokru/rstats/blob/master/html_notebooks/S1_tidyverse.nb.html)**: plotting, filtering, organising data.